acumos/documentation/docs/docs-contributor-guide/index.rst

 Acumos documentation is stored in git repositories, changes are managed with gerrit reviews, and published documents generated when there is a change in any source used to build the documentation.

 Authors create source for documents in reStructured Text (RST) that is and published on `docs.acumos.org
 <http://docs.acumos.org/>`_.
 The Acumos `wiki <http://wiki.acumos.org/>`_ and other web sites can reference these rendered documents directly, allowing projects to easily maintain current release documentation.

 .. toctree::
    :maxdepth: 2

-   rst-and-sphinx.rst
-   rst-vs-wiki.rst
     rst-dev-tools.rst
-   documenting-apis.rst
+    component-docs-guide.rst
+    review-rst-gerrit.rst